Texas Porch

 What Texas requires, and how proof works

 Texas is an at-fault state, sometimes called a tort state.
 When there's a crash, the driver who caused it is responsible for the damage.
 Texas law puts it plainly: you have to be able to pay for the accidents you cause.
-Most people meet that requirement by buying auto liability insurance, though a few qualify another way, such as a surety bond, a deposit with the state or a county, or self-insurance.
-Texas is not a no-fault state, so there is no system where your own policy automatically covers your own injuries no matter who was at fault.
+Most people meet that rule by buying auto liability insurance.
+A few qualify another way, such as a surety bond, a deposit with the state or a county, or self-insurance.
+Texas is not a no-fault state.
+There is no system here where your own policy automatically covers your own injuries no matter who was at fault.

-The minimum liability you must carry is known as 30/60/25: at least $30,000 for injuries to one person, up to $60,000 total for everyone hurt in one accident, and $25,000 for damage to other people's property.
-Those numbers come straight from Texas statute (Transportation Code 601.072) and have been in place since January 1, 2011, when they were raised from the older 25/50/25, so they're stable.
-Because the legislature can change them, it's worth confirming the current minimum with the Texas Department of Insurance (TDI).
+The minimum liability you must carry is known as 30/60/25.
+That means at least $30,000 for injuries to one person and up to $60,000 total for everyone hurt in one accident.
+It also means $25,000 for damage to other people's property.
+Those numbers come straight from Texas statute (Transportation Code 601.072).
+They have been in place since January 1, 2011, when they were raised from the older 25/50/25, so they're stable.
+The legislature can change them, though.
+So it's worth checking the current minimum with the Texas Department of Insurance (TDI).

 Here's the part that surprises people: liability does not pay to fix your own car.
 It pays other people's repair and medical bills when you're at fault.
-To cover your own vehicle, you'd add collision (repairs after a wreck) and comprehensive (theft, fire, flood, hail, vandalism, or hitting an animal).
-Both are optional under state law, but if your car is financed or leased, your lender will almost always require them until it's paid off.
+To cover your own car, you'd add collision and comprehensive.
+Collision pays for repairs after a wreck.
+Comprehensive covers theft, fire, flood, hail, vandalism, or hitting an animal.
+Both are optional under state law.
+But if your car is financed or leased, your lender will almost always require them until it's paid off.

 Why premiums run high, and how to shop smart

 If your Texas bill feels steep, a lot of it comes down to where you live.
-Texas is a big, busy, weather-battered state, and insurers price in the cost of paying claims across the whole market.
-Severe storms are a giant piece of it: hail in North and West Texas, hurricanes and flooding along the coast, plus tornadoes and winter storms all generate waves of damage.
-When insurers pay out for those catastrophe losses, the costs get spread into everyone's premiums over time, and comprehensive coverage is especially sensitive to Texas weather.
+Texas is a big, busy, weather-battered state.
+Insurers price in the cost of paying claims across the whole market.
+Severe storms are a giant piece of it.
+Hail in North and West Texas, hurricanes and flooding along the coast, and tornadoes and winter storms all cause waves of damage.
+When insurers pay out for those catastrophe losses, the costs get spread into everyone's premiums over time.
+Comprehensive coverage is especially sensitive to Texas weather.

 Other cost drivers stack on top.
-Vehicle theft is high in big metros like Houston and Dallas-Fort Worth, dense traffic means more fender-benders, and modern cars with cameras and sensors are expensive to fix.
-A meaningful share of Texas drivers also carry no insurance at all; TexasSure estimated about 11.87% were uninsured as of September 2025.
-Because Texas is at-fault, when an uninsured driver hits you there may be no insurer on the other side to pay, which is exactly why uninsured/underinsured motorist coverage is worth keeping.
+Vehicle theft is high in big metros like Houston and Dallas-Fort Worth.
+Dense traffic means more fender-benders.
+And modern cars with cameras and sensors are costly to fix.
+Many Texas drivers also carry no insurance at all.
+TexasSure estimated about 11.87% were uninsured as of September 2025.
+Texas is at-fault, so when an uninsured driver hits you, there may be no insurer on the other side to pay.
+That is exactly why uninsured/underinsured motorist coverage is worth keeping.

-One lever you control is your deductible, the amount you pay out of pocket before your insurer pays the rest on collision and comprehensive claims.
+One lever you control is your deductible.
+That is the amount you pay out of pocket before your insurer pays the rest on collision and comprehensive claims.
 TDI's example: on a $1,500 collision claim with a $500 deductible, the company subtracts your $500 and pays $1,000.
-Raising your deductible lowers your premium but means more out of pocket at claim time, so pick a number you could actually cover.
-On an older car that isn't worth much more than what you pay for the coverage, TDI suggests considering whether collision and comprehensive still make sense.
+Raising your deductible lowers your premium.
+But it means more out of pocket at claim time, so pick a number you could actually cover.
+An older car may not be worth much more than what you pay for the coverage.
+If so, TDI suggests thinking about whether collision and comprehensive still make sense.

 Auto-insurance words, translated